ai2cm/fv3net/.environment-scripts/README.md

 Generally you would call the activation script at the start of a batch job to run a simulation.

-## Currently supported platforms
+## Adding support for new platforms

-Currently supported platforms are:
+Currently there are only two supported platforms:

 - `gnu_docker`
 - `gaea` (call_py_fort integration is not supported yet)

-## Adding support for new platforms

 To add support for a new platform, the following steps must be taken: